ledgerloops/strategy-pit/DLD.md

 ### Forwarding a probe
 When a probe comes in from one neighbour, if the probe wasn't seen before, a node should always forward it to all its other neighbours.
-This means each probe spread exponentially across the entire network.
+This means each probe spreads exponentially across the entire network.
 This could lead to high probe traffic, but if the nonces are not too long, then many probe messages can be compressed into a relatively manageable file size for a batch of many probes, and the delay a node may build in before forwarding a batch of probes, will linearly decrease the bandwidth requirements.

 ### Detecting a loop
 There are a number of ways a probe can spread before a loop is detected.
 The simplest one is a probe that loops back to the node where it was minted.
-We call this an O-loop (black lines are link, red lines are how the probe was forwarded):
+We call this an O-loop.
+Black lines are link, red arrows are probe messages that play a part in the loop.
+Probe messages that went in other directions and did not contribute to the loop are not displayed:

 ![O-loop](https://private-user-images.githubusercontent.com/408412/323499096-c3ffc1c5-d270-4f91-883b-6cdb49ab5d31.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MTM1MjU5MDcsIm5iZiI6MTcxMzUyNTYwNywicGF0aCI6Ii80MDg0MTIvMzIzNDk5MDk2LWMzZmZjMWM1LWQyNzAtNGY5MS04ODNiLTZjZGI0OWFiNWQzMS5wbmc_WC1BbXotQWxnb3JpdGhtPUFXUzQtSE1BQy1TSEEyNTYmWC1BbXotQ3JlZGVudGlhbD1BS0lBVkNPRFlMU0E1M1BRSzRaQSUyRjIwMjQwNDE5JTJGdXMtZWFzdC0xJTJGczMlMkZhd3M0X3JlcXVlc3QmWC1BbXotRGF0ZT0yMDI0MDQxOVQxMTIwMDdaJlgtQW16LUV4cGlyZXM9MzAwJlgtQW16LVNpZ25hdHVyZT0yZTE0YTBkMzY4MzQwOTA0OWVhZGI1YzQzYzExMWYwYjgxZmE3NTJjZDcwMDcxOWFjZjZkMGM2NjRhMGZiNzVjJlgtQW16LVNpZ25lZEhlYWRlcnM9aG9zdCZhY3Rvcl9pZD0wJmtleV9pZD0wJnJlcG9faWQ9MCJ9.-kTHEd_LxbT2x3wv89NkF3g-COd_q8kz3Gl6fLrvnIQ)